vrurg/vrurg.github.io/_posts/2021-10-05-Merging-Symbols-Issue.md

 different and have different stashes.
 Because `MoarVM` doesn't (and must not) have any idea about the structure of high-level Raku objects, there is no way it could properly handle this situation.
 Instead it considers one of the conflicting stashes as "the winner" and drops the other one.
-Apparently, simbols unique to the "loser" are lost then.
+Apparently, symbols unique to the "loser" are lost then.

 It took me time to find out what exactly happens.
 But not until a couple